Ice algae: Implications for climate change

 The rate of glacier melt depends on the surface albedo.
-Recent research has shown the growth of algae darkens local surface conditions, decreasing the albedo and thus increases the melt rate on these surfaces.
+Recent research has shown the growth of snow and glacier ice algae darkens local surface conditions, decreasing the albedo and thus increases the melt rate on these surfaces.
 Melting glaciers and ice sheets have been directly linked to increase in sea level rise.
 The second largest ice sheet is the Greenland Ice Sheet which has been retreating at alarming rates.
 Sea level rise will lead to an increase in both frequency and intensity of storm events.

 On enduring ice sheets and snow pack, terrestrial ice algae often color the ice due to accessory pigments, popularly known as "watermelon snow".
 The dark pigments within the structure of algae increases sunlight absorption, leading to an increase in the melting rate.
 Algae blooms have been shown to appear on glaciers and ice sheets once the snow had begun to melt, which occurs when the air temperature is above the freezing point for a few days.
 The abundance of algae changes with the seasons and also spatially on glaciers.
 Their abundance is highest during the melting season of glaciers which occurs in the summer months.
 Climate change is affecting both the start of the melting season and also the length of this period, which will lead to an increase in the amount of algae growth.